-Participants should plan on wearing business attire for a meeting at a district office or a virtual meeting.
+Participants should plan on wearing business attire for a meeting at a district office.
 If the participant is inviting an elected official or their staff on a tour of a research facility, business casual attire may be appropriate.
 Be sure to advise the individuals you are meeting with if they should wear certain clothing (e.g. wear sneakers instead of dress shoes).